 Define the annotation:

-In the Data section, choose whether to use DQL or code for your annotation.
+In the Data section, choose whether to use DQL, code, or alerts for your annotation.

-To get you started, you can use any of the buttons under the edit box (such as Open alerts for DQL, or Sample code for code) to automatically add example DQL or code here.
+To get you started, select any of the buttons under the edit box (such as Open alerts) to automatically add example DQL here.

 Select Run to fetch preview data.